Fox Westwood Village Theater: History

+An investor group led by Jason Reitman agreed to buy the theater in February 2024.
+The group consisted of more than two dozen filmmakers,and a collective of over 30 prominent directors known as the Village Directors Circle including Steven Spielberg, Christopher Nolan, J. J. Abrams, Chris Columbus and Judd Apatow.
+The group said it planned to add a restaurant, bar, and gallery to the theater, and also to showcase props, wardrobe, and film collections from their personal collections, most notably Columbus's collection of 16mm film prints.

-On July 25, 2024, the Regency Village Theater and the Bruin Theater closed their doors when their leases expired.
-The theater is set to reopen in 2027 and will be programmed by American Cinematheque.
+On July 25, 2024, the Regency Village Theater closed after its lease expired.
+Following a $25 million revival, the theater is set to reopen in 2027 and will be programmed by American Cinematheque.

 Architectural features

-A feature of the theater is the 170-foot white Spanish Revival/Moderne tower which looms over the Broxton and Weyburn Avenues intersection.
+The theater features a 170-foot white Spanish Revival/Moderne tower which looms over the Broxton and Weyburn Avenues intersection.
 Atop the tower is a blue and white metal Art Deco “Fox” sign, which was renovated in the late 1980s.

 Carved winged lions sit halfway up the tower at the base of projecting columns.
 A blue and white sign with the legend "Fox Westwood Village" is positioned at the bottom of the tower just above the entrance.
-By night, the elegant white tower literally becomes a beacon with its signs and the shaft of the tower illuminated.
+By night, the white tower becomes a beacon with its signs and the shaft of the tower illuminated.

 The rectangular cinema building immediately behind the tower features long rows of Churrigueresque stucco decorations.
 Perched atop the corners of the building stand carved griffins.

 Movie premieres

-Westwood Village hosts around 24 movie premieres per year.
-The list of features which have debuted at the theater includes: Robots, The Fast and the Furious, A Star Is Born, Spider-Man: No Way Home, Spider-Man: Into the Spider-Verse, Spider-Man: Across the Spider-Verse, Spider-Man, Spider-Man 2, James Bond films, JFK, Mission: Impossible, Batman, every Harry Potter film, Independence Day, Terminator 3: Rise of the Machines, The Emoji Movie, The Lego Movie, Shrek, Captain Underpants: The First Epic Movie, the Cloudy with a Chance of Meatballs franchise, Overlord, Venom, Murder Mystery, Hairspray, Bullet Train, and hundreds of others.
+Westwood Village hosts about 24 movie premieres per year.
+Films that debuted at the theater include: